Hilary Putnam: Rejection of functionalism

-Putnam himself formulated one of the main arguments against functionalism, the Twin Earth thought experiment, though there have been additional criticisms.
-John Searle's Chinese room argument (1980) is a direct attack on the claim that thought can be represented as a set of functions.
-It is designed to show that it is possible to mimic intelligent action with a purely functional system, without any interpretation or understanding.
-Searle describes a situation in which a person who speaks only English is locked in a room with Chinese symbols in baskets and a rule book in English for moving the symbols around.
-People outside the room instruct the person inside to follow the rule book for sending certain symbols out of the room when given certain symbols.
-The people outside the room speak Chinese and are communicating with the person inside via the Chinese symbols.
-According to Searle, it would be absurd to claim that the English speaker inside "knows" Chinese based on these syntactic processes alone.
-This argument attempts to show that systems that operate merely on syntactic processes cannot realize any semantics (meaning) or intentionality (aboutness).
-Searle thus attacks the idea that thought can be equated with following a set of syntactic rules and concludes that functionalism is an inadequate theory of the mind.
-Ned Block has advanced several other arguments against functionalism.
+Putnam himself formulated one of the main arguments against functionalism, the Twin Earth thought experiment, though there have been additional criticisms such as John Searle's Chinese room argument and Ned Block's "Blockhead" thought experiment.

 Philosophy of language

 Semantic externalism

 One of Putnam's contributions to philosophy of language is his semantic externalism, the claim that terms' meanings are determined by factors outside the mind, encapsulated in his slogan that "meaning just ain't in the head".
 His views on meaning, first laid out in Meaning and Reference (1973), then in The Meaning of "Meaning" (1975), use his "Twin Earth" thought experiment to defend this thesis.

 Twin Earth shows this, according to Putnam, since on Twin Earth everything is identical to Earth, except that its lakes, rivers and oceans are filled with XYZ rather than H_{2}O. Consequently, when an earthling, Fredrick, uses the Earth-English word "water", it has a different meaning from the Twin Earth-English word "water" when used by his physically identical twin, Frodrick, on Twin Earth.
 Since Fredrick and Frodrick are physically indistinguishable when they utter their respective words, and since their words have different meanings, meaning cannot be determined solely by what is in their heads.
 This led Putnam to adopt a version of semantic externalism with regard to meaning and mental content.
 The philosopher of mind and language Donald Davidson, despite his many differences of opinion with Putnam, wrote that semantic externalism constituted an "anti-subjectivist revolution" in philosophers' way of seeing the world.
 Since Descartes's time, philosophers had been concerned with proving knowledge from the basis of subjective experience.
 Thanks to Putnam, Saul Kripke, Tyler Burge and others, Davidson said, philosophy could now take the objective realm for granted and start questioning the alleged "truths" of subjective experience.